sclipman/EPI-ClusT/README.md

   **Required Parameters:**
   - A Newick formatted phylogenetic tree (.nwk)
   - Output Filename
-    - Note: When using the distance-free method this threshold is used as the upper bound of possible thresholds to compute.
+  - Note: When using the distance-free method *dMax* is required.
+This threshold is used as the upper bound of possible thresholds to compute.

   **Optional Parameters:**
   - Genetic Distance Threshold